Online time series prediction using feature adjustment: Related Work

 Beyond these approaches, some research has proposed using specific normalization techniques to address distribution shift.
 For instance, recognizing that the mean and variance of samples often fluctuate over time, certain studies suggest calculating normalization parameters individually for each sample \cite{kim2021reversible}.
 Others forecast future statistics based on statistics from past data \cite{fan2023dish,Liu2023AdaptiveNF} and use more informative statistics \cite{ye2024frequency,dai2024ddn}, aiming to apply appropriate normalization so that the data input to the model at each time step follows a more standardized distribution.

 It is important to emphasize that these normalization strategies primarily target covariate shift – a scenario where the relationship from $x$ to $y$ (from input to target) remains unchanged, but the distribution of the input $x$ changes.
 However, a key limitation arises: these methods are ineffective against concept drift – situations where the relationship from $x$ to $y$ changes.
-Normalizing the inputs $x$ does not resolve the core problem of the altered mapping between inputs and outputs.